vandanadhakal/New-York-City-AirBnb-Data-Analysis/README.md

 2. 1 bedroom type properties are more popular than any other types.
 3. The top listing generates  $29,940.00 in a single month.

+### Assumptions
+1. Popularity is assumed based on the number of reviews left in the past 12 months.
+2. Data only reflects from 09/07/2022 - 10/06/2022.
+Yearly revenue is calculated assuming this data as a reflection of 30 day(month) period.